SethDanford/lucid-dream-diary-support/SUPPORT.md

 Open Settings and use Import CSV.
 Only CSVs exported from this app are supported.

 5) How do I enable iCloud backup?
 On iOS, open Settings and toggle iCloud Backup.
-You must be signed in to iCloud on the device.
+You must be signed in to iCloud and have iCloud Drive on, on the device.

 6) How do I restore a purchase?
 Open Settings and tap Restore in the Customizable look section.